 - paper Monthly Catalog (and preceding titles) located near Andersen Library's Reference Desk list documents published before 1976

 Most federal documents are arranged by the Superintendent of Documents ("SuDocs") classification system, which groups documents by authoring agency.
 For example, all publications from the Dept. of Commerce have classification numbers that begin with C (for Commerce).
 However, Internal Revenue Service materials' classification begins with T because the IRS is an agency within the Treasury Dept. Congressional materials have classification numbers that begin with X or Y (C being in use for Commerce).
 An explanation of the Superintendent of Documents (SuDocs) classification scheme is available on the Internet.

 Documents not available in Andersen Library may be available in other libraries, including other selective federal depositories in the state.
 Wisconsin's two comprehensive federal depository libraries are nearby: UW-Madison Memorial Library (designated 1939) and Milwaukee Public Library (designated 1861).

 Andersen Library is one of more than 40 libraries participating in the Wisconsin Document Depository Program, the purpose of which is to ensure free public access to state agency documents.
 Andersen Library is a partial depository, with an emphasis on education, labor, economic, and legislative materials.
-The library also provides public access to state government resources and law resources on the Internet at library computer workstations with downloading and printing capabilities.
+The Library also provides public access to state government resources and law/legal research resources on the Internet at Library computer workstations with downloading and printing capabilities.